Kyosho Burns

-Kyosho Burns is a 1/8 scale four-wheel-drive, two stroke, off-road competition buggy which was released as a kit from 1987 up until 1992, with five different specifications to meet different price points.
+Kyosho Burns is a 1/8 scale four-wheel-drive, two-stroke, off-road competition buggy which was released as a kit from 1987 up until 1992, with five different specifications to meet different price points.
 It had a robust platform which was easily upgradable with good performance even at an entry level.
-The success of the platform also lead to it being used for Kyosho's 1:8 scale monster truck, the USA-1 Nitro Crusher.
+The success of the platform also led to it being used for Kyosho's 1:8 scale monster truck, the USA-1 Nitro Crusher.

 Kyosho designer and driver Yuichi Kanai started his involvement with the Turbo Burns and carried several parts and many design elements over to the classic Inferno series of cars which were produced from 1991 to 1996.
 The classic Inferno would later go on to win every IFMAR championship during its production run.

-General History
+General history

 Background

 Although Kyosho was already popular in the 1/8-scale off-road market with cars such as the Vanning, Landjump and Presto (from the Integra line-up), they were relatively complex vehicles made largely from metal, with limited upgrade and customization options.
 These original buggies took their design cues from real life vehicles which had a traditional ladder frame or cage construction and often had rear-mounted engines.
 The Burns addressed this by taking advantage of new technologies and design elements.